AmandaJs2/Pool_Workers/README.md

 pip install pool-workers
 ```
 ## More info:
-Usefull functions for Pool as well as Worker.
+Useful functions for Pool as well as Worker.

 ```python
 """